Sasanians, AR drachm, Shapur II, Sakastan

 Sasanians.
 Shapur II (309-379AD) AR drachm (3.83 g, 19 – 21 mm) Mint V (Sakastan, modern Zaranj in South-Western Afghanistan) OBVERSE: Bust

-Yabghu of Tokharestan, AR drachm, “Hormazd IV” imitation, countermarks
+Yabghu of Tokharistan, AR drachm, “Hormazd IV” imitation, countermarks

 $85

 Western Turk Dynasties.
-Turk Yabghus in Tokharestan (600-680AD) AR drachm Minted in Balkh, Northern Afghanistan OBVERSE: Bust right, designed based on
+Turk Yabghus in Tokharistan (600-680AD) AR drachm Minted in Balkh, Northern Afghanistan OBVERSE: Bust right, designed based on

 Western Turks, AE drachm, Nezak Malka, Kabulistan